pipeog90/Hide-Furni/README.md

 # Hide-Furni-v4.0 (Lande original creator)
 - Disappear furni from floor or wall, you can rollback only floor furni.
 - You must move furni after enabling extension for hide
+- some furnis cannot be rollbacked for example LTD furni, consumable furni, and somo specific furni, you will se msg

 # Install
 python -m pip install g-python